PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/token_bucket.md

 }
 ```

-A thread is spawned to refill the bucket every `1/Config::requests_per_second`.
+A thread is spawned to refill the bucket every `1/Config::requests_per_second`, at this rate the bucket will accept around `Config::requests_per_second` requests per second.

 ```rust
 impl Bucket {